nealcaren/a-century-of-negro-migration/chapters/chapter-11-index.md

 Mississippi, drain of laborers to; exodus from; refugees in; slaves along,

-Morgan, Senator, of Alabama, interested in sending the Negroes to Africa,
+Morgan, Senator, of Alabama: [interested in sending the Negroes to Africa,](chapter-08.md#senator-morgan-bama)

 Movement of the blacks to the western territory; promoted by Quakers,